henninghall/react-native-date-picker/README.md

 </td></tr>

 <tr><td>The so called "iOS clone" looks and works similar to the ios version.
 It shows normaly 5 lines of dates.
 It is enabled by default.</td><td>
-This version looks more like a standard native implementation on Android.
-The divider color can be changed by adding the following to you Android theme.
+The "Android Native" version looks more like a standard native implementation on Android.
+The divider color can be changed by adding the following to you Android theme:
-<code>&lt;item name=&quot;colorControlNormal&quot;&gt;#03b6fc&lt;/item&gt;</code>
+<br><code>&lt;item name=&quot;colorControlNormal&quot;&gt;#03b6fc&lt;/item&gt;</code>
 </td></tr>
 <tr><td>